happy-kitty0821/DoS-Script/README.md

 # DoS-Script

-The code appears is a script that performs WiFi network scanning using the `airodump-ng` tool.
+The code is a script that performs WiFi network scanning using the `airodump-ng` tool.
 It allows the user to select a WiFi interface, puts it into monitor mode, and then uses `airodump-ng` to discover and display wireless access points in the vicinity.

 Here is a breakdown of the main steps and functionalities of the code: